| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 bigloo-common 1:=> (getlogin) => #f 1:=> bash-2.03$ rlogin localhost Password: Last login: Thu May 4 15:19:55 from localhost bash-2.03$ bigloo-common bigloo-common 1:=> (getlogin) (getlogin) => wowa 1:=> bash-2.03$ |

-procedure is used to obtain password entries.
+The getpwnam procedure is used to obtain password entries.
 The what arguments controls which entry will be returned by the procedure.
 The valid values of what are:

 The optional name argument may be integer user ID or string user